The Gypsy Queens

 The Gypsy Queens is a French pop band formed in Nice by Didier Casnati.
 They play a large repertoire of multi-lingual covers, with a rich vocal style likened to bands such as The Beach Boys or The Beatles.

-Although the band successfully released albums in 2012 and 2014 they are first and foremost a performing band, typically playing at over 200 private events a year.
+Although the band successfully released albums in 2012 and 2014 they are first and foremost a performing band, typically playing at over 120 private events a year, and the pioneers of "roaming" or "strolling" type of performances.
 They were "discovered" by the likes of Sir Elton John and Nicolas Sarkozy and have been mainstays of the private party circuit of the rich and famous ever since.
 Founder Didier Casnati claims "we are the most famous band you have never heard of".

 History

 2007–2011: Formation and covers

 In 2007, Italian singer Didier Casnati broke his duo with Philip Jones after seven years and formed The Gypsy Queens with another five members.
 The band play an international repertoire of acoustic pop cover versions, and all members sing, giving them a style which reviewers liken to The Beach Boys and The Beatles.
 They played the role of The Plastic People of the Universe in the Tom Stoppard play Rock 'n' Roll, from 26 September 2008, to 23 October 2008, in the Theatre National de Nice.
-In 2011, Casnati saw a decline in the local clientele of the band, and managed to get an article in an airline magazine in order to restore the business for the band in the south of France; that article led to singing with London Records and Universal Music Group.
+In 2011, Casnati saw a decline in the local clientele of the band, and managed to get an article in an airline magazine in order to restore the business for the band in the south of France; that article led to signing with London Records and Universal Music Group.

 2012–present: Music releases and private party circuits

 The band recorded The Gypsy Queens with record producer Larry Klein (who has worked with Joni Mitchell, Herbie Hancock and Madeleine Peyroux) in Los Angeles, California, in April 2012.
 The album includes the songs "L'Americano", "Aicha", "Ventura Highway" and "Marrakesh Express".
 It features vocals from Madeleine Peyroux, Graham Nash, Gerry Beckley and Dewey Bunnell, as well as piano by Booker T. Jones.
 The album was released 2 November 2012 and debuted at number 46 in the UK Albums Chart.
 Their second single "l'Italiano", featuring James Bond Casino Royale Actress Caterina Murino was an international success, achieving several million views on YouTube, in just a couple of weeks.
 They performed at Glastonbury Festival and Isle of Wight Festival.
-At this time, they performed at private parties and events notable public figures as Nicolas Sarkozy, Bono, Janet Jackson, Serena Williams, Prince William and Prince Harry, Giorgio Armani, Elton John, Rod Stewart, Kevin Spacey, Robert de Niro and David and Victoria Beckham.